ezeamaka2/fullstack_dapp/README.md

 # fullstack_dapp

-This is a fullstack ethereum and React DApp buith with hardhat, solidity and react
+This is a fullstack ethereum and React DApp buith withsolidity, hardhat and react
 You can clone this project to get started with smart contracts